-Voyager at 40: Where Will the NASA Spacecraft Go Next?
+Both of NASA's Voyager spacecraft are now interstellar.
+Where to next?

 Launched from Cape Canaveral, Florida, on August 20, 1977, the dairy cow-size Voyager 2 began its odyssey with a grand tour of the outer solar system, making vital discoveries at Jupiter and Saturn and returning some of the best views yet of Uranus and Neptune.

 The probe is now dipping below the plane of the solar system at roughly 34,500 miles an hour and heading celestially south, toward the constellation Sagittarius.
-It will likely cross a boundary called the heliopause in another several years, exiting the sun’s protective plasma bubble to travel in interstellar space.
+On November 5, 2018, it crossed the heliopause, exiting the sun’s protective plasma bubble.

-However, Voyager 2 won’t be anywhere near another star until 40,000 years from now, when it will pass within 1.7 light-years of the small red dwarf star Ross 248.
+Voyager 2 may be freshly interstellar, but it won’t be anywhere near another star until 40,000 years from now, when it will pass within 1.7 light-years of the small red dwarf star Ross 248.
 At that point, Ross 248 will be the closest star to our sun, briefly eclipsing the Alpha Centauri system’s claim to fame as its path through the galaxy brings it just 3.02 light-years away.

 About 61,000 years from now, Voyager 2 will pass beyond the Oort Cloud—a large, diffuse swarm of icy objects that is thought to extend as far as 200,000 times farther from the sun than Earth, says Wesleyan University’s Seth Redfield.

-Note: This story was originally published on September 6, 2017, and has been updated to reflect Voyager 2's entrance into interstellar space.
-Michael Greshko contributed reporting.